Deathstroke77e/Deep-Learning-Assigment-1/README.md

 # ReLu (Rectified Linear Unit) Activation Function:

-ReLu is the best and most advanced activation function right now compared to the sigmoid and TanH because all the drawbacks like Vanishing Gradient Problem is completely removed in this activation function which makes this activation function more advanced compare to other activation function.
+ReLu is the best activation function compared to the sigmoid and TanH because all the drawbacks like Vanishing Gradient Problem is completely removed in this activation function.
 Vanishing gradient issue was resolved and started getting accuracy of >52%.
 ```
 Accuracy:  0.522